-Strengthening the representation and inclusion of Indigenous employees in the BC Public Service is important to Where We All Belong, our diversity and inclusion strategy.
-As representatives of the Crown, public servants have a responsibility to advance principles of reconciliation in a way that honours and respects the unique constitutional and legal status of First Nations, Métis and Inuit peoples.
+Strengthening the representation and inclusion of Indigenous employees in the BC Public Service is important to 'Where We All Belong,' our equity, diversity and inclusion strategy.
+As representatives of the Crown, B.C. government employees have a responsibility to advance principles of reconciliation in a way that honours and respects the unique constitutional and legal status of First Nations, Métis, and Inuit peoples.

 Reconciliation is everybody’s responsibility and all ministries have been mandated to remain focused on creating opportunities for Indigenous peoples to be full partners in B.C.’s economy and providing a clear and sustainable path for everyone to work toward lasting and meaningful reconciliation.
-There are several corporate-wide initiatives led by the BC Public Service Agency that support this mandate.
+There are several corporate-wide initiatives led by the BC Public Service Agency (PSA) that support this mandate.

 It was created to educate B.C. public servants on the history of Indigenous peoples, including the history and legacy of residential schools, the Declaration on the Rights of Indigenous Peoples and much more.

 The House offers:

 It’s increasingly common across Canada for territorial acknowledgements (IDIR restricted) to be made at the beginning of meetings.

 For many B.C. government employees, a territory acknowledgement is an act of reconciliation and the protocol has been a long-standing practice for Indigenous peoples.